ImJDhanjal/Music_Genre_Classification/README.md

 We then need to extract meaningful features from audio files.
 To classify our audio clips, we will choose 5 features, i.e. Mel-Frequency Cepstral Coefficients, Spectral Centroid, Zero Crossing Rate, Chroma Frequencies, Spectral Roll-off.
 All the features are then appended into a .csv file so that classification algorithms can be used.

 ### Classification
 Once the features have been extracted, we can use existing classification algorithms to classify the songs into different genres.
-You can either use the spectrogram images directly for classification or can extract the features and use the classification models on them.
+We can either use the spectrogram images directly for classification or can extract the features and use the classification models on them.

 The processed audio files are stored in 'data.csv' file.